outdreamer/build-a-cure-1/docs/tasks/work.md

 					- type information should be stored at the right abstraction level for intent

+						- storing a species variant rather than a species can be:
+							- an information loss
+								- comparing chihuahuas to cats loses the information that other dogs are similar/different to cats in various ways, like:
+									- cats that bark (over-focuses on type, rather than the important variable, which is proximity within types likely to be domesticated both having vocal chords with structural similarities necessary for audio data misidentifications)
-						- storing a species variant rather than a species can be an information loss (comparing chihuahuas to cats loses the information that other dogs are similar/different to cats in various ways, like cats that bark or dwarf dogs with similar sizes to cats) or an information gain (comparing chihuahuas to cats highlights the significant similarities between them that are more relevant to certain question than comparing all dogs to cats, like to resolve misidentification problem types)
+									- dwarf dogs with similar sizes to cats (there are other similarities that can produce misidentifications in image data)
+							- an information gain
+								- comparing chihuahuas to cats highlights the significant similarities between them that are more relevant to certain question than comparing all dogs to cats, like intent to resolve misidentification problem types

+					- this requires identifying limiting rules of cause (rules that aggregate cause, allocate cause, or route cause in a direction)

 		- definition of metric: